MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/index.md

 - An Active Directory account
 - Identity provider (IdP) services or relying party (RP) Services that support [Fast ID Online (FIDO) v2.0](https://fidoalliance.org/) authentication

-Windows Hello for Business offers IT administrators security and management capabilities that are essential for enterprise environments.
+Windows Hello for Business offers IT administrators security and management capabilities that are essential for organization environments.
 Policy settings can be deployed to the devices, ensuring that all devices are secure and compliant with organization requirements.

 > [!NOTE]
 > FIDO2 (Fast Identity Online) authentication is an open standard for passwordless authentication.
 It allows users to sign in to their devices and apps using biometric authentication or a physical security key, without the need for a traditional password.
 FIDO2 support in Windows Hello for Business provides an additional layer of security and convenience for users, while also reducing the risk of password-related attacks.

 ## Windows Hello and two factor authentication

 Windows Hello for Business uses a two-factor authentication method that combines a device-specific credential with a biometric or PIN gesture.
-This credential is tied to your identity provider, such as Microsoft Entra ID or Active Directory, and can be used to access enterprise apps, websites, and services.
+This credential is tied to your identity provider, such as Microsoft Entra ID or Active Directory, and can be used to access organization apps, websites, and services.

 After an initial two-step verification of the user during enrollment, Windows Hello is set up on the user's device and Windows asks the user to set a gesture, which can be a biometric, such as a fingerprint, or a PIN.
 The user provides the gesture to verify their identity.
 Windows then uses Windows Hello to authenticate users.